cristinadobre/cristinadobre.github.io/now.md

 I'm undertaking exploratory research on dyadic conversation with a slight focus on low-level verbal and non-verbal cues that influence the overall interaction between people.
 Currently, I'm looking at gaze behaviour and conversational turns.

 I've started working on some facial mo-cap and animation which is both fun and challenging since I'm not coming from that background.
-I've also found my Halloween costume!
+I've also got my Halloween look ready!
 ![spooky me](/assets/img/memarkers.PNG)

 ## Events